wzrdtales/node-ultimate-migrate/README.md

 # Ultimate Migrate (BETA)

-A X Language and X Database Migration, Migration generation and Database difftool.
+A extendable X Language and X Database Migration, Migration generation and Database difftool.

 **Note:** Please not that this release is a **BETA Version**, it might be buggy, but backward compatibility will be tried to be preserved from this point now.